mvertens/noresm_simulations/README.md

 - Create your case directory and using the script (TBD) push your case directory to the branch

-## Discussions Discussions relevant to NorESM development and
+## Discussions

-preparation for CMIP7 could be posted under [Discussions](https://github.com/NorESMhub/noresm_simulations/discussions).
+Discussions relevant to NorESM development and preparation for CMIP7 could be posted under [Discussions](https://github.com/NorESMhub/noresm_simulations/discussions).

 - Discussions provide you with the ability to directly engage with other developers while staying on GitHub.
-- To ensure that the conversation remains productive and helpful, please keep your discussions organized by using relevant titles, applying labels, and refraining from mixing topics.
+- To ensure tha[Ot the conversation remains productive and helpful, please keep your discussions organized by using relevant titles, applying labels, and refraining from mixing topics.